 Online database design tools

-As before, most UML online tools also support the ER notation (or variations) to create database designs.
-Still, there also a few specific tools for drawing database schemas.
+As before, most UML online tools also support the ER notation (or variations) to create database designs, e.g. lucidchart for ERD.
+Still, there are also a few specific tools for drawing database schemas.
 In particular, I like Vertabelo a lot.
 Really nice interface (love the quality of the zoom in and zoom out feature) with model collaboration SQL generation capabilities.